 - Guaranteed Issue Life Insurance – The most common type of insurance coverage that someone can qualify for with HIV is guaranteed issue life insurance.
 This is the type of life insurance that does not require a medical exam or ask health questions.

-There are various factors that life insurance companies consider when setting the premiums for individual’s that are HIV positive.
+There are various factors that life insurance companies consider when setting the premiums for individuals who are HIV-positive.

 There are three stages of HIV infection and the process is typically slow.
-The primary infection or the initial stage of infection is distinguished by flu like symptoms.
+The primary infection or the initial stage of infection is distinguished by flu-like symptoms.
 The second stage is the longest typically lasting 8-10 years with no symptoms.
-The third stage is when the body’s immune system is weakened and symptoms are usually caused by other illness such as cancer or pneumonia that they have contracted.
+The third stage is when the body’s immune system is weakened and symptoms are usually caused by other illnesses such as cancer or pneumonia that they have contracted.